 Originally a fishing village with a ferry over to Cozumel island, this is now a popular resort town in the Yucatan.
-It is located just south of Cancun, along the Caribbean coast, and tends to be a trendy destination, unlike the “party” reputation of Cancun.
+Playa del Carmen is located just south of Cancun, along the Caribbean coast, and tends to be a trendy destination, unlike the “party” reputation of Cancun.
 It can be quite high-end too, with expensive resorts, shopping, and dining.

-Cruise ships also dock here just outside of town.
+Cruise ships also dock here just outside of town (usually in Cozumel across the water).
 There are also some popular tourist theme parks nearby, such as XelHa and Xcaret, which are great for visitors who want to experience beautiful cultural shows – full of music, dance, costumes from the areas Mayan heritage, as well as enjoying water activities.

 This large island is actually off the coast of Playa del Carmen.
 This is a popular port of call for cruise ships, which basically dock right in downtown!
 Visitors can access the island from the mainland via a passenger ferry from Playa del Carmen as well as a car-ferry just outside of Playa (but you CANNOT take rental cars on the ferry).

 The island is compact and great for day trippers or people spending just a couple days.
 The main activities involve going to the beach, and snorkeling or scuba diving, which is considered some of the best in the world with the nearby reef.
 Popular archeological sites include San Gervasio as well as El Cedral.
 El Caracol temple is also believed to have been used as a lighthouse by the Mayans.